 - Quality Committee

-The balance, completeness and appropriateness of the members of the Board is reviewed periodically and when vacancies arise among Executive or Non-Executive Directors.
+The balance, completeness and appropriateness of members of the board is reviewed periodically and when vacancies arise among executive or non-executive directors.

-Meetings of the Board of Directors are held bi-monthly with a private Board Development Session held on the months in between formal meetings.Board of Directors meetings and papers
+Boards are held bi-monthly with a private board development session held on the months in between formal meetings.Board of directors meetings and papers